zentrumnawi/solid-discussions/solid-coding-rules.md

 The `develop` or `dev` branch is the working basis of our staging systems and acts as **a source of truth** for all developers.

 If you begin working on a new task, *always* start from `dev` and create a new branch (see [Git workflow](solid-git-workflow.md)).
-Name it carefully and comprehensively, i.e. the name should contain information about what will be worked on, and name it with your initials, e.g. `bb/component-fix` or `bb/audio-feature`.
+Name it carefully and comprehensively: The name should contain information about what will be worked on and the branch should be named with your initials, e.g. `bb/component-fix` or `bb/audio-feature`.

-All programming tasks should be independent from other programming endeavours, if possible.
+As a rule, all programming tasks within a branch should be independent from other programming endeavours.
+Sometimes it makes sense to collect smaller tasks in one branch or to fix a few small issues in the next feature branch.

-It goes without saying that the `master` branch is also taboo.
+It goes without saying that the `master` branch is also **taboo**.

-The only branch that will ever be merged into `master` is `dev`.
+The only branch that will _ever_ be merged into `master` is `dev`!

 ### Rule No. 2: Transparency is key!

 Commit often and use short but comprehensive commit messages.
 Avoid huge commits.
+You may use [GitHub's automated fix/close syntax](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

 As a rule of thumb: A commit should encompass one self-contained sub task.
 E.g. if you change a variable name and alter three files - those three files should be in the commit.

-Even if you work on several independent things in parallel, it may be a good idea to commit them separately: An independet Reviewer should be able to easily understand what you did.
+Even if you work on several independent things in parallel, it may be a good idea to commit them separately: An independent Reviewer should be able to easily understand what you did.

 As soon as you have made some progress on your task and commited some new code, create a **Pull Request** and assign a **Reviewer** on GitHub, *even if the task is not yet finished*.
 You can continue pushing and the reviewer can comment, ask questions and hint at solutions.